JOURNAL OF GENTRY GENEALOGY

 Keziah Gentry

-A daughter, Martha, of Keziah Gentry and Will Camp was baptized by Rev. William Douglas in 1772 in Louisa County<9>.
+A daughter, Martha, of Keziah Gentry and Will Camp was baptized by Rev. Douglas in 1772 in Louisa County<10>.
 Keziah's name does not appear anywhere else in Louisa County records.
 If Martha was her first child, we can assume that Keziah and Will Camp were married in approximately 1770, and that Keziah was born probably between 1745 and 1750.

-H. What was the Ancestry of the Louisa County Gentrys?
+G. What was the Ancestry of the Louisa County Gentrys?

-We have briefly or in detail, described at least four Gentrys who were born between about 1740 and say 1755, that do not fit into any of the family groups that we have so far considered in these Journal articles on the early Gentrys.
+We have briefly or in detail, described at least four Gentrys who were born between about 1738 and say 1755, that do not fit into any of the family groups that we have so far considered in these Journal articles on the early Gentrys.
 Since these four all center very much on Louisa County, it appears probable that they were siblings and spent most if not all of their early life in Louisa County rather than in Hanover County.
 These four are:

 What are the possibilities concerning their parents.
 The older ones could conceivably have been children of John of Botetourt County, born during the time he was living in Louisa County, and remaining there when he went on west to Augusta County.
 This appears very unlikely, and one is hard pressed to explain why the children did not also move to Augusta County, unless for example, John was divorced and his wife remained in Louisa County while John moved.
 That appears very unlikely in light of the scarcity of divorces in those days.